jpph/seedsigner-distro/README.md

 ## How to build from source

-Build is done using the build_seedsigner_distro.sh script
+Build is done using the build_seedsigner_distro.sh script.
+I use Ubuntu 20.04 to build it.

 ```
 $ sudo ./build_seedsigner_distro.sh